 - Seed 1 acre of each of 4 seed treatments and controls (unseeded, bare ground) into replicated test plots in randomized block design at each cooperating producer orchard.

-- Evaluate fall seeded winter cover crop germination and establishment and for green manure crops, evaluate the amount of N added to the soil.
+- Evaluate fall seeded winter cover crop germination and establishment and for green manure crops, evaluate the amount of plant available N (PAN) produced.

 Objective 1.
 Select candidate cover crops with producer input.